 Open the Switching > L2-Redundancy > Spanning Tree > Global dialog.
 Mark the BPDU guard checkbox.
+Save the charges temperarily.
+To do this, click the second butter.

 $\hfill\square$ Save the changes temporarily.
-To do this, click the \checkmark button.
+To do this, click the $\checkmark$ button.

 configure spanning-tree bpdu-guard show spanning-tree global Change to the Configuration mode.
 Activates the BPDU Guard.
 Displays the parameters for checking.